impulsado/wannaNotes/Writeups/HTB/Very Easy/Oopsie TO DO/00 - Oopsie.md

 # Process
 1. Common enumeration
-2. Use Burp Suite to redirect requests
+2. Use Burp Suite to find new directories (Can use Burpsuite too)
+3.

 # Burpsuite